 - Add the brandy or dry white wine and reduce until it’s totally evaporated.

-- Add cherry tomatoes, chilli and freshly ground black pepper, cook for 5 minutes until the tomatoes are softened.
+- Add cherry tomatoes, chili, and freshly ground black pepper, and cook for 5 minutes until the tomatoes are softened.

 - Stir in the mascarpone cheese until nicely combined then add the double cream.